-Kristen provided an introduction to his work with AGL, part of which involves planning for an electric car sharing service.
+Kristen Handberg provided an introduction to his work with AGL, part of which involves electric vehicle service design and deployment.
 Initially this would focus on commercial fleets, rather than individual users.
 It was noted that although the economic case for moving to an all electric fleet is not currently present in Australia, there may be other motivating factors for businesses to consider an AGL leased fleet of electric vehicles.
-These reasons are primarily related to the social and environmental creditability associated with a zero emission fleet9.
-For AGL's existing customers, opportunities were identified in which their electricity account can be linked to their electricity consumed by vehicles.
-This may be useful for AGL's solar customer, in which surplus energy generated through solar panels can be stored in the battery of an electric vehicle, rather than fed into the electric grid (which is poorly renumerated relative to the cost of a unit of energy).
+These reasons are primarily related to the social and environmental creditability associated with a zero emission fleet.
+For AGL's existing customers, opportunities were identified in which their electricity account can be linked to their electric car charging, to facilitate transfers and credits between stationary electricity consumption and electricity consumed by vehicles.
+This may be useful for

-9 Zero emission to the extent that the electricity is generated from renewable, non-carbon sources.
+&lt;sup>9 Zero emission to the extent that the electricity is generated from renewable, noncarbon sources.